Wilto/wilto-makes-food/_src/articles/understanding-sourdough.md

 Likewise, I do not use the “slap and fold” technique, where you take a wad of the dough and slap it against your work surface, stretch it, wad it up again, and repeat.
 I’ve tried it lots of times, but never had much luck with it.

 My go-to is the [Tartine](https://www.tartinebakery.com/)-style [stretch and fold technique](https://www.weekendbakery.com/posts/the-stretch-fold-method/).
 The basic gist is this: during your long initial rise, wet your hands to prevent the dough from sticking to them.
-Reach into the proofing bowl, grab the far edge of the dough as best you can, stretch it upwards as high as you can without it tearing, and fold it over the rest of the dough, envelope-style.
+Reach into the bowl or bucket or whatever, grab the far edge of the dough as best you can, stretch it upwards as high as you can without it tearing, and fold it over the rest of the dough, envelope-style.
 Repeat this on all four sides.
 Then, leave the dough alone to rest and relax for about half an hour.
 After half an hour, wet your hands again, and repeat.
 The first few sets of folds won’t seem like they’re doing much, but as time goes on the dough will retain its shape a little better, sticking to your hands (and the bowl) much less.
-Keeping it in the proofing bowl means you won’t be destroying your kitchen counter with stray wads of gluey dough.
+Keeping it in the bowl means you won’t be destroying your kitchen counter with stray wads of gluey dough.
 Looking at you here, slap-and-fold method.

 ### Bulk Rise (aka “Bulk Fermentation,” or “Primary Fementation”)